 The Board of Directors is the supreme authority over the Bank’s affairs, subject to shareholders’ meetings, unless otherwise stipulated by law or in the Articles of Association.
 The Board sets the Bank’s general strategy and instructs the CEO on its implementation and execution.
 It also has a supervisory role in overseeing that the Bank’s organisation and activities comply at all times with the pertinent regulatory provisions and sound business practices.
-There are tree Board sub-committees comprised of members of the Board.
+There are three Board sub-committees comprised of members of the Board.

 Chief Executive Officer